Grethanie/phase-1-javascript-project-mode/README.md

 For your project pitch, you should include:

 - The basic story of your application

+I would like to make an app that displays 6 pokemon on a trainer's team and shows the details of each.

 - The core features of your MVP

+displays a pokemin team and their details so that you can see clearly what each pokemon on the team contributes.

 - The API data you'll be using and how you'll use it

+an open pokemon data api that I will make an initial request from to build the team and images, then display further details on each pokemon

 - Challenges you expect to face

+I can only make a few GET requests to this API in a short time frame, so I need to be careful to use the data efficiently.
+I also expect the layout to prove challenging as I need to make it so that the data is well displayed for the user, otherwise it's not providing any added value.

 - How you are meeting the requirements of the project

+The team will consist of 6 pokemon, one more 'object' than required.
+Each pokemon will have many details associated with it, which will take care of 3 attributes of each object.

+My page does not require redirects to display further information as I will be getting all the data at once, and using hide tags to display it once a button is pushed.

+I will use a mouseover event on each image of a pokemon to display a second 'action' image of the pokemon, a click event to display hidden details on each pokemon, and a dblclick event to toggle the background to a dark theme.

+I will use a forEach or filter function in order to display the pokemon at all since I will be making a generic create card function and then calling it on each instance.

 Feel free to send this pitch to your instructor via slack asynchronously.